 - You Must Ask The Heart - Includes covers of The Rose and Nothing can change this love but plenty of good stuff as well

-- Surrender to Jonathan - at first this sounds weird since it is the most produced of all the cds to this point.
-Good but for me it misses the simplicity of the music with the overproduction
+- Surrender to Jonathan - at first this sounds weird since it is the most produced of all the recordings to this point.
+Good, but for me it misses the simplicity of the music with the overproduction

-- The three above cds lead the transition to the current period
+- The three above recordings lead the transition to the current period

 Current (Tommy Larkins) Period

 - In this period it seems like Jonathan has lost much of his sense of humour.
 The music is good but if you like the playfulness in his earlier work, you won't find it here (at least not often, it does show up a bit in the foreign language songs).
 The cds sound great - he is much better in the studio now than he used to be.